PhysChen.com

 IB Physics Experimental Skills and Data Analysis: Inquiry, Processing and Evaluation

-This article outlines the core competencies required for experimental design, data collection, uncertainty propagation, graphical analysis, and evaluation in IB Physics.
-It aligns strictly with the assessment criteria and external examination standards.
+This article outlines core skills in experimental design, data collection, uncertainty propagation, graphical analysis, and evaluation for IB Physics.
+For assessed work, the current guide, question instructions, and markscheme remain authoritative.

 1. Classification of Experimental Errors and Basic Measurement Uncertainties

-- Digital Instruments: The absolute uncertainty is taken as the smallest readable unit (the resolution) of the digital display.
+• Digital Instruments: The absolute uncertainty is normally taken as the smallest readable unit, or resolution, of the display.

 Determining Uncertainty in Repeated Measurements

-When a variable is measured across multiple independent trials to mitigate random variations, the absolute uncertainty in the mean value () is estimated using half the range of the repeated readings:
+When a variable is measured across multiple independent trials to mitigate random variations, the absolute uncertainty in the mean value (xˉ\bar{x}xˉ) is estimated using half the range of the repeated readings:

-Resolution Constraint: If the value calculated by half the range is smaller than the instrumental resolution, the inherent resolution of the instrument must be adopted as the absolute uncertainty.
+Resolution Constraint: If half the range is smaller than the instrument resolution, use the instrument resolution as the absolute uncertainty.

 Quantitative Validation of Theoretical Models